Find Cheap Homeowners Insurance Quotes in Your Area

 - War and nuclear hazards

-A standard HO-3 policy will usually name many or all of the common perils cited above.
-Effectively, your personal belongings will also be covered for the most common types of dangers affecting a home.
+A standard HO-3 policy usually names many or all of the common perils cited above.
+Effectively, your personal belongings are also covered for the most common types of dangers affecting a home.
 But named perils coverage is, by nature, not as exhaustive as open perils coverage.
 You should make sure to read all the named dangers before purchasing a policy to ensure you're fully covered.

-Homeowners should also note that some types of personal belongings—specifically high-value items—will only be covered by HO-3 insurance policies up to specified sub-limits.
-Items that are assigned sub-limits will only be covered for damage or theft at a lower limit than your overall limit.
+Homeowners should also note that some types of personal belongings — specifically high-value items — are only covered by HO-3 insurance policies up to specified sub-limits.
+Items that are assigned sub-limits are only covered for damage or theft at a lower limit than your overall limit.

 For example, an HO-3 policy may have an overall personal property coverage limit of $50,000, but a $1,500 sub-limit for theft of jewelry.
 This means that if $5,000 worth of jewelry is stolen from your home, your insurer will only reimburse you for $1,500, minus your deductible, despite the fact that your overall coverage limit of $50,000 is more than enough to cover the value of the event.
 Homeowners looking for increased coverage for special items can often increase their sub-limits for an additional cost through an endorsement.

-HO-3 homeowners insurance will also cover you for a variety of other expenses related to your home beyond your physical property.
+HO-3 homeowners insurance covers you for a variety of other expenses related to your home beyond your physical property.
 Common coverages include personal liability, loss of use and medical payments.

 The most important of these remaining features is personal liability coverage.
-This will cover you for expenses related to bodily injury or property damages for which you are legally liable, including defense in court by a counsel of the insurer's choice.
-A standard HO-3 policy includes $100,000 in liability coverage, though homeowners can usually increase this number by hundreds of thousands of dollars—at a limited cost—if they choose to do so.
+This covers you for expenses related to bodily injury or property damage for which you are legally liable, including defense in court by a counsel of the insurer's choice.
+A standard HO-3 policy includes $100,000 in liability coverage, though homeowners can usually increase this number by hundreds of thousands of dollars — at a limited cost — if they choose to do so.

-Finally, an HO-3 policy will cover a limited amount of medical payments.
-This will reimburse you for medical bills if people are hurt on your property or hurt by your pets.
+Finally, an HO-3 policy covers a limited amount of medical payments.
+This reimburses you for medical bills if people are hurt on your property or hurt by your pets.
 This coverage is unrelated to legal liability and provides limited reimbursement for basic medical expenses.
 Medical payments coverage limits are chosen by the policyholder and are generally no more than a few thousand dollars.

 An HO-1, also called the basic form, is a named perils policy for both your dwelling and personal property.
 As the most stripped-down homeowners insurance policy, HO-1 forms cover fewer perils than an HO-2 or HO-3 policy.